Table of Contents

 Because kale is planted later in the year, you can start the seeds indoors and plant them out after harvesting some of your earlier crops (about July).
-By doing so, you will be able to take advantage of what would otherwise be wasted space.
+Doing so will allow you to take advantage of what would otherwise be wasted space.

 Step 6: Watering

-It's critical to keep the plant well-watered if you want soft, delicious leaves.
+Keeping the plant well-watered is critical if you want soft, delicious leaves.
 Mulching also aids in moisture retention and keeps the plant cool.

 Step 7: Fertilizer

-Feed the plant a continuous-release plant food on a regular basis, following the dosage and intervals specified on the label.
+Feed the plant a continuous-release food regularly, following the dosage and intervals specified on the label.
 Alternatively, every 5-6 weeks, side-dress plants with seasoned compost.

 Step 8: Harvesting